Irish Advisory Board

 Dean, UCD College of Business

-Anthony Brabazon is Professor of Accounting and Dean of UCD Smurfit School.
+Anthony Brabazon is a Full Professor of Accounting and College Principal and Dean, College of Business.

 Previous positions held in UCD include Director for UCD Smurfit School, Vice-Principal of Research and Innovation for the College of Business and Law, Head of Research for the School of Business and Programme Director for the Master of Accounting Degree.
 Anthony was also academic project director for the design and construction of the undergraduate Quinn School of Business.
 In addition, he has held a variety of pro bono and non-executive directorship positions in professional bodies and other organisations, including membership of the Ethics Board of CIMA and a member (and chair) of the CCAB-I (Accounting Standards Consultative Committee - Ireland).